 Three Little Words

-New to the scene but quickly becomming a stable in town is Three Little Words.
+A bar that has become a true stable in town is Three Little Words.
 The distillery, bar and restaurant is created by the guys behind Manchester Gin.
-What you absolutely have to do here, despite drinking all the gin, is try out the distillery nights.
+What you absolutely have to do here, despite drinking all the gin, is try out the distillery events.
 Now listen carefully, you can make your own gin.
-YEP.
+Yep.
 So not only can you be drinking the good stuff you can have free rein on all the botanicals and make anything you like, go bloody wild.

 Three Little Words, 12-13 Watson Street, Manchester M3 4LP